zama-ai/concrete-ml/docs/hummingbird_usage.md

 # Hummingbird Usage

-## Why Hummingbird?

-Hummingbird contains an interesting feature for **Concrete-ML**: it converts many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) to tensor computations using a specific backend (torch, torchscript, ONNX and TVM).
+[Hummingbird](https://microsoft.github.io/hummingbird/) is a third party open-source library that converts machine learning models into tensor computations.
+Many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) are converted using a specific backend (torch, torchscript, ONNX and TVM).

 **Concrete-ML** allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always our entry point to run models in FHE).